-Commented [LL2]: This definition was added to help distinguish between what constitutes an expansion and a demolition.
+Commented [LL3]: [PBOC] This definition was added to help distinguish between what constitutes an expansion and a demolition.

-Commented [LL3]: A definition for Existing Development was added per Meck.
-County recommendation.
-This was not previously defined in Section 17 of the ordinance, but the term is referenced several times in this section.
+Commented [LL4]: [MC] Existing Development was not previously defined in Section 17 of the ordinance, but the term is referenced several times in this section.